The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers: Results and Discussion

 \subsection{Hydrogen-Bonded Dimers of Polar Molecules}

 After having established what to expect in terms of accuracy for a single molecule, we now move on to the discussion of selected dimers within the proposed V30 data set.
-Therefore, we have selected two representatives for each of the three categories.
+Therefore, we have selected three representatives for each of the three categories, focusing on systems for which experimental data is available for all or most fundamental modes.
 In the remainder we will focus on fundamental vibrations, but all calculated overtones and combinations are available in the database within the Supporting Data\cite{SI}.
-For the class of hydrogen-bonded dimers we have selected the two systems, which were already studied with VPT2 at the CCSD(T)/haQZ level by Howard \emph{et al.}\cite{Howard2014} --- \hfdim and H$_2$O$\ldots$H$_2$O. \\
+For the class of hydrogen-bonded dimers we have selected the two systems, which were already studied with VPT2 at the CCSD(T)/haQZ level by Howard \emph{et al.}\cite{Howard2014} --- \hfdim and H$_2$O$\ldots$H$_2$O plus additionally HF$\ldots$HCN. \\

 First, we discuss the water dimer (H$_2$O$\ldots$H$_2$O), since it is arguable the most studied hydrogen-bonded dimer.
 Our obtained results are listed in Table \ref{tbl:h2oh2o}.
 In contrast to the above-mentioned methanol example, we observe now not only internal modes of one molecule, but also intermolecular modes ($\nu_1$ to $\nu_6$), which consist of intermolecular translations and rotations.
 One example of such a mode is visualized in Fig. \ref{fig:h2o}(a).
 Like for internal modes, the harmonic approximation also typically overestimates the vibrational frequencies of the intermolecular modes, which leads to a MAE of 91 cm$^{-1}$ compared to experimental reference data; the largest observed error amounts to 187 cm$^{-1}$ for $\nu_{12}$.
-By utilizing for the harmonic calculations an empirically scaling parameter specifically tuned to this system (0.954), the maximal accuracy that can be obtained amounts to a MAE of 25 cm$^{-1}$.
+By utilizing for the harmonic calculations an empirical scaling parameter specifically tuned to this system (0.954), the maximal accuracy that can be obtained amounts to a MAE of 25 cm$^{-1}$.
 Note that a thorough study regarding DFT VPT2 results and scaling of frequencies was performed by Buczek et al.\cite{Buczek2021}, which also included the water dimer.

 Utilizing our Morse oscillator approach leads to an improvement over the standard harmonic approximation with a MAE of 61 cm$^{-1}$.
 It can be seen that in this case, the results for the intermolecular modes are basically identical to the harmonic ones, significant differences occur here only for modes $\nu_9$, $\nu_{10}$, $\nu_{11}$.
 These three modes describe bond-stretching vibrations under participation of the hydrogen-bond-donor water molecule.
 In $\nu_9$, [see Fig. \ref{fig:h2o}(b)] the dominant motion is the O---H bond stretch within the hydrogen bridge.
 For this vibrational mode, the Morse approach virtually exactly reproduces the experimental results, and the corresponding Morse fit is visualized in Fig. \ref{fig:h2o}(b).